sourcegraph/about/company/goals/guidelines.md

 >
 > 1. _First milestone: A checkpoint along a linear prerequisite path that would demonstrate incremental progress towards this goal.
 Milestones are not specific single tasks and likely encompass 1-2 months of progress._
 >
 >     - **Outcome:** _The quantitative and qualitative metrics that demonstrate the milestone has made progress towards solving the problem.
-Outcomes are not "tasks completed;" they are signals that the problem itself is solved._
+Outcomes are not "tasks completed;" they are signals that the problem itself is solved.
+A milestone might have multiple outcomes._
 >
 > 1. _Next milestone..._
 >